GUSILLUS/air-landing/README.md

 CSS: the style language used to style the web page, set colors, sizes, and other visual design properties.

-Swiper slider: used to develop a nice and feature-rich slider on the page.
+[SWIPER](https://swiperjs.com/) slider: used to develop a nice and feature-rich slider on the page.

 JavaScript: the programming language to add interaction and animation to the menu, form validation, and configure Swiper properties.